Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 ```

-**Interpolation** - Interpret variables and blocks of code inside a string.
+<br>**Interpolation** - Interpret variables and blocks of code inside a string.
 The string must be enclosed in double quotation marks for interpolation to work

 ```ruby
 a = 1